t2yijaeho/T2-RAQ/MSP T2 QnA.md

 * There may be differences depending on the version, so you need to check the version when referring to the guide document
-* The version used for practice is 3.0.1
+* The version used for this lab is 3.0.1

   [3.1.0](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md)